A guided tour of the newest Slack improvements

 Take more actions from the message composer

 The message composer got another refresh too.
-In addition to the existing message formatting options, you’ll find a new shortcuts menu on the far left-hand side and the attachment menu on the far right-hand side.
+In addition to the existing message formatting options, you’ll find a new shortcuts menu on the far left and the attachment menu on the far right.

-The lightning bolt shortcuts button will give you a list of actions that you can take using the apps that you’ve installed in Slack.
-You can run Workflow Builder automations from there as well, and the bolt icon will light up with colour when a workflow is available to use in the channel that you’re viewing.
+The lightning bolt shortcuts button will give you a list of actions you can take using the apps you’ve installed in Slack.
+You can run Workflow Builder automations from there as well, and the bolt icon will light up with color when a workflow is available to use in the channel you’re viewing.

-Uploading a file, or sharing one from a cloud provider, is done by clicking on the paper clip icon on the lower right-hand side.
+Uploading a file, or sharing one from a cloud provider, is done by clicking the paper clip icon on the lower right.
 While this used to be on the opposite side of the composer, the functionality is still the same.

 Final notes

-If you ever get stuck, help is at the top right-hand side of the app.
-Click the circled question mark to access our help centre or leave feedback for our support team.
+If you ever get stuck, help is at the top right of the app.
+Click the circled question mark to access our help center or leave feedback for our support team.

-Once you have given these new features a whirl and got comfortable, we believe you’ll find Slack even easier and more enjoyable to use.
-And as always, changes like these are born out of valuable user feedback.
+Once you give these new features a whirl and get comfortable, we believe you’ll find Slack even easier and more enjoyable to use.
+And as always, changes like these are born of your valuable user feedback.
 Drop us a note or tweet us at @SlackHQ to share yours.